 Any student who fails to maintain a 2.0 ("C") average will be placed on Academic Restriction.
 Students on Academic Restriction will be limited to no more than ten semester hours in the succeeding semester.
 If the student on Academic Restriction fails to achieve a "C" average during the semester, the student will be placed on Academic Probation.
-A student on Academic Probation must earn at least a "C" average during that semester or that student will not be considered for readmission until the student gives adequate evidence of having made changes in his or her situation so as to justify readmission.
+A student on Academic Probation must earn at least a "C" average during that semester or that student will be considered from the College.
+Students who have been suspended for academic reasons will not changes in his or her situation so as to justify readmission.
 Students readmitted after Academic Suspension will return on Academic Probation during the first semester.